Classification: Tyrosine Kinase Inhibitor

 Possible Side Effects of Midostaurin

 There are a number of things you can do to manage the side effects of midostaurin.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-Below are some of the possible side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)